 Two midterm exams and a final exam will be given.
 See the dates at the top of the syllabus.
 You have to make sure there are no conflicts in your schedule - we will not grant makeup exams.
 The registrar's policy is that students are responsible for avoiding exam conflicts, and exceptions to the University policy will not be granted in this course.
 To pass the course, you must have a score for at least one of the two midterms and the final exam.
 If you cannot take a midterm due to exceptional circumstances (documented illness, death in the immediate family, etc), discuss this with the instructor as soon as possible.
 We will increase the weights of the other parts of the course accordingly, but not have make-up exams.
 If you miss the final, or more than one midterm, with a valid excuse, you will receive an Incomplete in the course and you must contact the instructors to schedule an exam as promptly as possible after the end of the semester.
 Taking at least two exams is required to pass the course.
 The exams are scheduled by the registrar during the common exam periods for PHY122.
-You will need to show your University identification card to the proctors, provide a College Board approved calculator and a sheet of handwritten notes.
-The exam will be randomized so that each exam is different.
+Unlike past semesters, the in-person and on-line sections will have different exams.
+The online section will have exams given online and be proctored using Respondus.
+The exams must be taken during the scheduled exam period to minimize the possibility of communication between students.
+You will need to provide a College Board approved calculator and a sheet of handwritten notes.